gchq/Gaffer/rest-api/README.md

 You will need to create a new maven module to build your REST API.
 In your pom you should configure the maven-dependency-plugin to download the core gaffer rest api war and extract it.
 When maven builds your module it will unpack the core war, add your files and repackage the war.
-If you wish to override a file in the core war then you can do this by included your own file with exactly the same name and path.
+If you wish to override a file in the core war then you can do this by including your own file with exactly the same name and path.

 Example maven-dependency-plugin configuration:
 ```xml